dlramos10/Gov-Contracts-Aggregator/gov-contracts-aggregator/README.md

 ## Configuration

-Create a `.env` file inside `gov-contracts-aggregator/server` with your API credentials:
+Copy `.env.example` inside `gov-contracts-aggregator/server` to `.env` and fill in your API credentials:

 ```
 SAM_API_KEY=your-sam-gov-api-key